CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/5_MakingData02.md

-## Making Data 02
+##Making Data

+###Making Data 02: Digitizing Features from a georeferenced map

+####Premise

+In this exercise, you will explore some of the on-screen hand digitizing tools available in QGIS and use them to digitize trees paths and other features from a georeferenced map.
+In essence, you will be converting raster spatial data into vector based features.

+####Notes on the data:

+The map you will be using for this exercise is the map sheet from "Map or plan of that part of the Borough of the Bronx, City of New York, lying easterly of the Bronx River" that you georeferenced in the previous exercise.

 ### Digitizing Exercise

-In this exercise you will take the Bronx map sheet you georeferenced in the earlier exercise and use it to digitize features from the map.
-In essence, you will be converting raster spatial data into vector based features.

 Open QGIS: